 Drinking Water Operations

-The Water Division is responsible for providing safe drinking water and adequate supply for fire suppression to the community.
 The division is comprised of two specialized but interrelated groups, Distribution and Quality.
 The Distribution crew balances emergent repair work with scheduled maintenance programs for pressure-reducing valve stations, hydrants, and mainline valves.
 They are also responsible for system flushing, and utility locating.
 The Quality crew is responsible for meter reading and management, well and pump station operations, regulatory sampling, and cross-connection control.

 The team operates and maintains-